Multi-Tiered Systems of Behavior Support at Lefler

 - Be specific and brief in what you want students to do instead by referring to posted classroom rules and procedures

-- When a student fails to respond to a teacher’s interventions they will be moved to a seat to regroup and correct behaviors.
+- When a student doesn’t respond to a teacher’s interventions they will be moved to a seat to regroup and correct behaviors.
 This is a seat in the classroom away from other students to help the student regroup, process with the adult, then rejoin the class.
 In the event that the student is unable to regroup in the classroom, the teacher will move the student to a seat in another teacher’s classroom to further help the student regroup.
 When this happens, the student will need to complete a Lefler Think Sheet.
 After completing a Think Sheet, the student will need to process with the teacher in that classroom and then they will be escorted back to their original classroom by our Student Support Technician, an administrator, or a counselor.
 They will process with that adult as well as their classroom teacher in order to be able to return to class.

 Use of data to make decisions

 Data-based decision making regarding a student’s response to an intervention is central to MTSS-B practices.
 Decisions are based on professional judgment informed directly by student office discipline referral data and out of class movements.
 This principle requires that ongoing data collection systems are utilized to engage in progress monitoring and that resulting data is used to make informed decisions regarding the implementation of behavioral interventions.